If you accept Mastercard at your business, chances are you’ve seen a Network Access Brand Usage (NABU) fee on your credit card processing statement.

 MasterCard began charging the NABU fee in April of 2009.
 Prior to the NABU charge, MasterCard assessed an Acquirer Access Fee to transactions run through its network.

 Since revenue from the NABU fee goes directly to MasterCard, most processors pass the fee to businesses at cost.
 However, it is possible for processors to markup the NABU fee even for businesses that are billed via more transparent interchange plus pricing.
-You can check your statements to see if you’re being billed the NABU fee at cost or at a higher rate.
+You can check your statements to see if your processor bills the NABU fee at cost or at a higher rate.
 CardFellow clients benefit from free assessment monitoring during statement audits.

 Locating the NABU Fee

 Every processor includes NABU fees in your costs, but not every processor lists them, or even refers to them by the same name.
-On interchange plus or tiered pricing, many processors will list NABU Fees or some variation as its own line item, as can be seen in the snippets from three different processing statements below.
+On interchange plus or tiered pricing, many processors will list NABU Fees or some variation as its own line item.
+In the snippets below, three different processors list the NABU fee clearly.

 Some processors spell out “Network Access and Brand Usage Fee” while others use the NABU abbreviation.
 In both cases, you can see the $0.0195 fee clearly listed, along with the number of transactions to which it applied (45, 28, and 167, respectively), and the total cost of the fee for that month’s processing.

 However, some processors may group together several assessment fees under one different name.
-In the example below, the NABU fee has been rolled into a charge labeled as the “Mastercard Access Fee.”
-If you were to look at this statement, you may assume that you hadn’t been charged the NABU fee, as it’s not listed specifically.
+In the example below, the processor rolled the NABU fee into a charge labeled the “Mastercard Access Fee.”
+When looking at this statement you may assume that your processor didn’t charge the NABU fee, since the processor didn’t specifically list it.
 However, it’s still there – just grouped together with other fees.